madetech/handbook/benefits/flexible_holiday.md

 ## Additional considerations

-* We use the CharlieHR calendar when working out project allocation and the number of days being billed to clients, so it's important that it is always up-to-date and accurate.
+* We use the HiBob calendar when working out project allocation and the number of days being billed to clients, so it's important that it is always up-to-date and accurate.

 * Time off due to illness and/or injury are handled separately.
 Flexible holiday cannot be used for these types of absences.